Sun, Salt and Vitamin Sea: Top 5 Snorkelling Tours in Cairns

 If you’re excited to snorkel one of the Natural Wonders of the World but are keen to keep the costs to a minimum, this great-value day trip is an ideal choice.

-Compass Cruises is the only company in Cairns offering the unique activity of boom netting, where you cling onto a large net attached to the back of the boat and get dragged merrily through the water.
+Compass Cruises is the only company in Cairns offering the unique activity of boom netting, where you cling onto a giant net attached to the back of the boat and get dragged merrily through the water.

-Gorge yourself on the BBQ lunch in between snorkel locations or sprawl out on the sun deck.
+Gorge yourself on the BBQ lunch between snorkel locations or sprawl out on the sun deck.
 On the return leg, indulge in some wine, cheese and crackers to top off a great day on the Reef.

 Michaelmas Cay- Ocean Spirit

-If you like the idea of combining plenty of snorkelling with a trip to a small coral reef island, Ocean Spirit has the perfect itinerary for you.
+If you like the idea of combining plenty of snorkelling with a trip to a small coral Reef island, Ocean Spirit has the perfect itinerary for you.